Warden-Boulder/Commission/README.md

 ## ✈️ Overview

-This site serves as a hub vor viewing my commissions It provides details about my commissions, a way to contact me for custom commissions, and various other pages.
+This site serves as a hub for viewing my commissions It provides details about my commissions, a way to contact me for custom commissions, and various other pages.

 ---